Gwen John: Sexuality

-Throughout her life, John was attracted to people of both sexes.
+Throughout her life, John was attracted to men and women.
 As a student, she had an affair with her fellow artist Ambrose McEvoy.
 Although Auguste Rodin was her great love, she had a number of same-sex relationships.
 While at the Slade she developed a passion for an unnamed woman, which her brother Augustus describes in his autobiography Chiaroscuro, and while walking to Paris with Dorelia McNeill, she developed a passion for a married girl, who then followed them to Paris.
 It has been suggested that Gwen John had romantic feelings for McNeill.
 Rodin, who had a sexual relationship with his assistant Hilda Flodin, drew erotic drawings of Flodin and John together.
 The German painter Ida Gerhardi fell in love with John but it was not reciprocated.
 John's last passion was Véra Oumançoff, for whom she developed an obsession, much to Oumançoff's discomfort.